terrarium-earth/Heracles-docs/Writerside/topics/Types-of-Rewards.md

 >   ...
 > }
 > ```
-> The inner `rewards` key has the same structure as the outer `rewards` key that contains this example `heracles:selectable` reward.
+> The vaule of the inner `rewards` key has the same structure as that of the outer `rewards` key that contains this example `heracles:selectable` reward.
 It will constitute the list of choices the player may select for this reward.
 {style="note"}